maddigits/maddigits.github.com/_posts/2012-08-06-guice-and-junit.md

 title: "Guice and JUnit"
 ---

 First of all: **Do you use Guice as Depency Injection Container in your Apps?
-If no, why not?**
+If not, why?**

 Well, Guice is a lightweight depency injection container made by Google, for Java 5 and above.